 The Junior Fellowship Program is designed to enhance the skills of emerging leaders in the development sector.
-The Fellowship begins with six months of preparation in an advanced and immersive online learning environment, followed by four months of individually leading change with one of EWB’s Ventures overseas or in the organization’s head office in Toronto, Canada.
+The Fellowship begins with six months of preparation in an advanced and immersive online learning environment, followed by four months of individually leading change with one of EWB’s Ventures overseas.
 Upon return from placement, Fellows continue their work with eight months of leadership in Canada, bringing their experiences and learning back home, and tapping into EWB’s national network of young social innovators.
 Junior Fellows are chosen based on a proven commitment to excellence, to building a more equal and sustainable world, and to taking on a leadership role in their EWB chapter and in Canada upon their return.
 They are humble and mature problem-solvers, excited to promote learning about development, and have an existing understanding of development practices.
 The 18-month Program is the opportunity for these change agents to gain the knowledge, perspective, and understanding they need to better define their worlds, and how they want to change them.
 To learn more about this program, click here!
 Applications to become the next Junior Fellow will be released in the fall.

 Junior Fellow 2016: Kyela De Weerdt

 I was hired by LishaBora Hydroponics, a Kenyan social enterprise that aims to better the livelihoods of smallholder dairy farmers through quality feed sourcing.
 The company supplies farmers with affordable cow feed that has greater quantities of nutrients than can otherwise be found on the market, thereby ensuring the cows have enough energy to produce profitable levels of milk.
 LishaBora’s customers most often see an increase in milk yields within the first month of sale and as a result experience higher income levels.